kpradeep12/code-blogger/books/spring-security-guide/1-introduction.md

 ##### Introduction

-Security is an essential part of any application because it will protect the application from intruders. **Spring Security** is one of the projects in the Spring suite.
+Security is an essential part of any application because it will protect the application from intruders. *Spring Security*{: .hl} is one of the projects in the Spring suite.
 This project will help us to secure our application.
 As a developer, we need to learn how this framework works internally and understand configuring it.

 Some of the use-cases where we can use Spring security;